 Although a modular home is built in a factory, it is manufactured and installed to the same building code standards as a site-built home.
 So in Florida that means it will conform to the extensive hurricane-resistance requirements of the Florida Building Code, and stand up to hurricane winds as well as a site-built home that was constructed in the same year.

 The video below tells the story of a modular home in Mexico Beach, Florida, that was the only house on its street to survive Hurricane Michael, a Cat 5 storm in 2018.

 Many people confuse a manufactured home, which is the name now used for what was once called a mobile home, with modular homes.
 Manufactured homes do not meet the hurricane resistance standards of modular homes, although their storm resistance has significantly improved over the last 20 years.

 Newer manufactured homes can look virtually identical to a modular home from the outside, especially ones that are “pit set,” so here’s how to tell them apart:

 • If you look in the crawl space under the home, a manufactured (mobile) home is constructed over long steel I-beams.
-You will not see steel I-beams under a modular home.
+You will not see steel I-beams under most modular homes.

 • A modular home has a continuous, permanent foundation around the perimeter of the home, which is usually a concrete block stem wall.
 A manufactured (mobile) home has stacked concrete block piers and tie-down straps running into the dirt, along with some sort of skirting between the bottom of the structure and the ground all around.
 Because some manufactured homes are installed on a permanent foundation—very few, actually—you can only use this difference to verify that it is definitely not a modular home when you see stacked block piers.